HamoyeHQ/Version-ctrl-with-git/README.md

 # Version Control With Git
-*The Hamoye Data Science Innternsip*
+*The Hamoye Data Science Internsip*

 **How to contribute to a repository/project on github**